wasabikev/AI-UI/README.md

 - `updateConversationList()`: Refreshes the conversation list in the sidebar.
 - `loadConversation()`: Loads messages from a selected conversation into the chat interface.
 - `sendMessage()`: Sends user input to the server for processing and appends the AI's response to the chat.
+- `renderOpenAI(content)`: Processes and renders Markdown, code snippets, and LaTeX content within the chat interface.
+- `updateSystemMessageDropdown()`, `populateSystemMessageModal()`, `updateModelDropdownInModal(modelName)`: Functions related to system message management, allowing for the customization of automated responses.
+- `updateTemperatureDisplay()`, `toggleTemperatureSettings()`: Functions for managing the temperature setting and model selection, providing flexibility in AI interactions.
+- `createMessageElement(message)`, `updateConversationList()`, `loadConversation(conversationId)`: Functions for dynamically updating the UI and handling real-time user interactions.

 ### models.py